 For Philipp, running a socially responsible tour company is important on a personal level.
 “As with a lot of people who start small tour companies, it’s more passion versed than anything else,” he says.
 “I want to make sure our company is having a positive impact on society.”

-“A lot of responsible tourism is not necessarily about creating jobs, it’s about creating additional income, and that’s what we’ve been able to do with our tuk tuk drivers,” says Philipp, noting that Expique has a reputation as one of the highest paying companies for drivers in Bangkok.
-“We have significantly increased the earnings of tuk tuk drivers, and we’re trying to change the stigma around them as well.
-In Bangkok tuk tuks have a reputation for scams.
-We are trying to create the new image that tuk tuk drivers are actually great people.”
-Expique provides uniforms for drivers and Expique logos for their tuk tuks as part of that image upgrade.
+“A lot of responsible tourism is not necessarily about creating jobs, it’s about creating additional income, and that’s what we’ve been able to do with our tuk-tuk drivers,” says Philipp, noting that Expique has a reputation as one of the highest paying companies for drivers in Bangkok.
+“We have significantly increased the earnings of tuk-tuk drivers, and we’re trying to change the stigma around them as well.
+In Bangkok, tuk-tuks have a reputation for scams.
+We are trying to create a new image that tuk-tuk drivers are actually great people.”
+Expique provides uniforms for drivers and Expique logos for their tuk-tuks as part of that image upgrade.

 Driving growth and managing OTAs

 Direct bookings and bookings through online travel agency (OTA) partners each generate about half of Expique’s revenues, although more customer volume comes through the OTAs.
 The company works with TripAdvisor, GetYourGuide, Expedia, Veltra, Klook and KKDay.